Want to stop crumbling mortar ruining your home? Follow this expert step-by-step guide on repointing brickwork

 5. Remove excess dust

-Plenty of dust is left in the gaps between the stones afterwards.
+Plenty of dust is left in the gaps between the stones once the old mortar has been removed.
 This should be brushed out gently before repointing begins.

 6. Mix the mortar

-To keep the colour of the mortar consistent for the whole job, the mix should be carefully measured out.
-In this case, three buckets of yellow building sand, one bucket of lime and a quarter bucket of white cement.
+To keep the colour of the mortar consistent for the whole job, the mix should be carefully measured out before you start.
+Level each full bucket off at the top, and for any part-filled buckets, draw a line inside the bucket to ensure you have the correct amounts.

 7. Work from the top down

 Repointing is generally done from the top of the wall downwards.
-However, the first half metre of a solid wall without a damp-proof course (as here) holds a lot of moisture so this section is done first — giving it more time to dry.
+However, if you have a solid wall without a damp-proof course this will hold a lot of moisture, so this section should be done first – giving it more time to dry.

-The mortar is pushed in firmly, working from right to left.
+Push the mortar in firmly, working from right to left.

 8. Fill the vertical joints

 Once two or three courses have been repointed, the vertical joins between are filled too.
-Notice that the mortar is allowed to overlap all the joints and no attempt is made at this point to neaten it up.
+Allow the mortar to overlap all the joints, and don't yet make any attempt to neaten it up.

-With the bottom half metre of the wall complete, the top section is started.
-Within five hours, a team of two complete this stage on this 24m2 wall.
+With the bottom half metre of the wall complete, the top section can then be started.
+If you're wondering about timings, a team of two should be able to complete this stage of a 24m2 wall in around 5 hours.

-The mortar is left until nearly dry.
+Leave the mortar until nearly dry.
 How long the drying process takes depends on the weather and the position of the house in relation to the sun.
-In this case, the mortar is ready in just a couple of hours.

 9. Remove any excess mortar

-A wire brush should be used to take off the excess mortar and leave a face joint that is only just recessed from the face of the wall.
-In other areas of the country, a deeper joint or one that is flush with the wall may be more appropriate.
+Once dry, a wire brush should be used to take off the excess mortar and leave a face joint that is only just recessed from the face of the wall.
+However, this may depend on the region in which you live.
+In some areas of the country, or on older buildings, a deeper joint or one that is flush with the wall may be considered a more appropriate brickwork pointing style.

 The wire brush also cleans up the stonework as it moves over the surface.